CASE is a non-profit organisation formed to assist Australian community organisations in making better use of information technology.

 1/6 Gritten Street - Weston Creek, ACT

-The deadline to nominate for election to the Management Committee is 10 Nov 2012.
-However the Management Committee does have the authority under the rules of the association to appoint members to the committee.
+The deadline to nominate for election to the Management Committee is 24 October 2014.
+The Management Committee also has authority under the rules of the association to appoint members to the committee post AGM.
 We could really use the help of interested members in managing our projects and to ensure that we meet our goals.

 Earlier this year CASE staff participated in a review of the Australian Domain Administration, better known as auDA.
 Over the years our staff have assisted members with many issues related to domain names and have participated in auDA policy review panels to represent the community development sector.